rodrigoelp/little-stories/Unlikely adventures/25-Chapter-25.md

 ***ENOUGH!*** - said angrily the wolf standing up.
 His bright silver eyes shone through the room, overpowering the light that trickled down on the children - ***Child, you are painfully disrespectful to us!
 I shall terminate the offence by taking your light!***

-*Oh dear wolf, you will not.* - replied the spider - *These two are just children, they will learn in time.* - she stated looking at Amir and Sam.
+*Oh sweet wolf, you will not.* - replied the spider - *These two are just children, they will learn in time.* - she stated looking at Amir and Sam.